CREATE TABLE new_tbl [AS] SELECT * FROM orig_tbl;

 statements are flagged as unsafe for statement-based

 replication.
-With this change, such statements produce a warning
+Such statements produce a warning in the error log

-in the log when using statement-based mode and are logged using
+when using statement-based mode and are written to the binary

 CREATE TABLE ...